Review these Frequently Asked Questions for answers to common questions about users, internet bandwidth, device characteristics and more.

 DO NOT USE THE DELETE BUTTON TO DELETE ASSOCIATIONS!
 The Delete button deletes the entire user!

 How do I delete users?

 Where did the NJTRAx data for my school or district come from?

-The initial data in NJTRAx were imported from the NJ Broadband Survey and the PARCC Technology Readiness Tool (PARCC/TRT).
+The initial data in NJTRAx were imported from the NJ Broadband Survey.

 How do I determine my Internet Bandwidth at the district level?